 Being in a protected area, Cala Agulla remains unspoilt.

 Even though Ibiza has more than a few beautiful sandy beaches, many believe Cala Conta is the nicest on the island.
 Sunsets from Cala Conta are so spectacular that for many it is a good enough reason to take a stroll along this beach.
 Due to its popularity, Conta is a common destination for locals and tourists alike.
 So, to avoid that stress, reach it by boat and escape traffic jams and parking hassles.
 If you are a sailing enthusiast, this would be the best beach to anchor in Ibiza to watch the sunset.
 Cala Conta also has a nudist part and a family part of the beach.

 It is possible to swim to the opposite big island at low tide.

 2 Cala Macarelleta, Menorca

-Cala Macarelleta is so small that it gets very crowdy after arrival of a few boats so if you want to catch your spot in this beautiful bay, you should come early morning.
+Cala Macarelleta is so small and is often very crowded after the arrival of a few boats, so if you want to catch your spot in this beautiful bay, you should come early morning.

 1 La Concha, San Sebastian

-In the 19th century, La Concha was the place where Queen Isabel II came for her bath therapy and that is the main reason why San Sebastian turned into the summer residence of the Spanish royal family.
+In the 19th century, La Concha was the place where Queen Isabel II came for her bath therapy.
+That is also the main reason why San Sebastian turned it into the summer residence of the Spanish royal family.